bujnlc8/omz-translator/README.md

 ## Introduction

-The `translator plugin` get the translation result from baidu translator. support both chinese and english.
+The `translator plugin` get the translation result from baidu translator.
+Support both chinese and english.

 To use it, add `translator` to the plugins array of your zshrc file: